j1ai/Android-Mobile-Application/deliverables/iteration-02.plan.md

  * Paper prototype storyboard: This is the drawn design of user navigation through the app and page design of individual pages.
  * Screen shot storyboard: This is a more developed design storyboard showing screenshots of our coded app.
+ * Algorithm artifact: Brainstorming possible factors for determining the task of priotorization for the student.